smart-data-models/dataModel.WaterDistributionManagementEPANET/SimulationScenario/doc/spec_IT.md

         type: Property
         units: seconds
     emitterExponent:
-      description: 'Power to which pressure at a junction is raised when computing from an emitter.'
+      description: Power to which pressure at a junction is raised when computing from an emitter
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
+    energyUse:
+      description: Observed energy use by the element of the network
+      properties:
+        observedBy:
+          anyOf:
+            - description: Identifier format of any NGSI entity
+              maxLength: 256
+              minLength: 1
+              pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+              type: string
+              x-ngsi:
+                type: Property
+            - description: Identifier format of any NGSI entity
+              format: uri
+              type: string
+              x-ngsi:
+                type: Property
+        value:
+          description: Numerical value of the use of Energy
+          type: number
+          x-ngsi:
+            type: Property
+      type: object
+      x-ngsi:
+        type: Property
+    flow:
+      description: 'Rate of flow from `startsAt` node to `endsAt` node, measured by a device at the link (pipe, valve or pump)'
+      properties:
+        observedBy:
+          anyOf:
+            - description: Identifier format of any NGSI entity
+              maxLength: 256
+              minLength: 1
+              pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+              type: string
+              x-ngsi:
+                type: Property
+            - description: Identifier format of any NGSI entity
+              format: uri
+              type: string
+              x-ngsi:
+                type: Property
+        value:
+          description: Value of the flow
+          type: number
+          x-ngsi:
+            type: Property
+      type: object
+      x-ngsi:
+        type: Property
     flowChange:
-      description: 'Maximum flow change convergence criterion for determining when a hydraulic solution has been reached.'
+      description: Maximum flow change convergence criterion for determining when a hydraulic solution has been reached
       type: number
       x-ngsi:
         model: https://schema.org/Number